liuchunming033/setup_jenkins_slave/README.md

-This project is about how to create a build slave for a Jenkins master in an easy way.
+This project is about how to create a build slave for a Jenkins master in an easy way.Monitor jenkins slave and restart slave when it is down

 ### 1. Add the node on Jenkins master
 Add a new Dumb Slave node in your Jenkins master,configure below settings:\<br /\>